bradleyburgess/bradley-burgess.com_dev/src/content/projects/256-color-matcher.md

 ## Project overview

-This is a simple web app written in pure HTML, CSS and JS for finding the closest matching standard 256 (8bit) color from a given input color.
-This is useful if you're styling e.g. `xterm` and need to find the closest color in the palette.
+A tiny CLI tool for picking the closest 256-color/8-bit match to a given RGB or hex color — perfect for theme designers, terminal tinkerers, and anyone working with ANSI colors.

 ## Features